Travis Allen: Gas tax

 Allen sponsored a proposed 2018 ballot initiative to repeal Senate Bill 1, legislation enacted by the Democratic-controlled legislature which increased the state gas tax by 12 cents a gallon and the diesel tax by 20 cents, and “as much as $175 more in annual car registration fees.”
 Although this initiative did not qualify for the ballot, another initiative to repeal the gas tax increase and to require voter approval of future gas and vehicle taxes did qualify for the ballot as Proposition 6.

 According to PolitiFact, some of Allen's statements about the gas tax have been incorrect and problematic, which he disputes.
 According to Allen, the tax (SB1) allocates money to "transportation-related projects", which he considers to be a vague description of where the funding could be spent and makes the point repeatedly during many of his public appearances.
 He alleges that the money will be spent on Democratic "budgetary mistakes".

 PolitiFact does agree with Allen's point that “the congested corridor program cannot fund general purpose freeway lanes, which are the main lanes used by most drivers,” because “the legislation does, in fact, prohibit spending this money on those.”
 However, Politifact gave Allen a “mostly false” rating because he “distorted the purpose of the tax,” which is to reduce “vehicle miles traveled, greenhouse gases, and air pollution," and to “reduce people's dependency on their cars.”

 Guns

-In 2015, the Firearms Policy Coalition gave Allen an A rating in recognition of his support for Second Amendment rights.
-In 2016 Allen received a 93% score from the National Rifle Association and an A from the Gun Owners of California (a branch of Gun Owners of America).
+In 2015, the Firearms Policy Coalition gave Allen an "A" rating in recognition of his support for Second Amendment rights.
+In 2014 Allen received an "A-" grade score from the NRA Political Victory Fund, followed by a 93% score in 2016. and an A from the Gun Owners of California (a branch of Gun Owners of America).
 In 2018, the Gun Owners of California again awarded Allen an A.

 Allen authored a failed bill which would have changed California into a shall issue CCW state.